 Additive Integration implies an even shorter supply chain, a key element when it comes to guaranteeing the confidentiality of a project.
 That’s why Zare decided to set up a department entirely dedicated to CNC machining, but also several in-house services such as: furnaces for heat treatment, a metrology laboratory, a quality control and testing department, an analysis laboratory and two departments where parts and components can be hand-finished.

-Additive Integration, the supply chain, the challenges the future holds: these are the topics we are going to discuss at Formnext; for the first time, the event, due to its huge growth, will take place in Halls 11 and 12, the most modern part of the Frankfurt exhibition grounds.
+Additive Integration, the importance of a short supply chain, the challenges the future holds: these are the topics we have discussed during our fourth consecutive year at Formnext; for this edition, due to its huge growth, the event took place in Halls 11 and 12, the most modern part of the Frankfurt exhibition grounds.